cyevgeniy/evg.moe/content/posts/webpage_90.md

 ---
-title: "Let's create a site like today is 90s"
+title: "Let's create a site like we're in 90s"
 date: 2023-04-13T23:51:11+03:00
 draft: false
 ---